coreyti/rack-large-uploads/README.md

 but with greater expectations regarding conventions, and specific support for large files (dealing with memory issues).

+Implements **(experimental)** handling of chunked uploads, only passing control to, e.g., Rails once all uploads for the request are complete.
+This is very experimental, because it is currently:

+  * dependent upon headers and filename value as set by blueimp's jQuery fileupload plugin
+  * dependent on the presence of `uploader` request param, which is a UUID or similar, and is used to collect the upload chunks
+  * untested

 ## Installation

 Add this line to your application's Gemfile: